What is Essential Tremor

 Unfortunately, there is no cure for ET, but there are treatments to improve the tremor.
 In some cases, the tremor is mild enough that it doesn’t warrant treatment.

 Most of the medications work to calm the nerves, although they may have other functions as well.
 For example, drugs for blood pressure control or anti-seizure medications are often the first-line treatment.
 If they are not effective enough, the treating physician may use other drugs or drug classes to achieve better tremor control.
 Some medications may be used in combination.

-Surgical treatment.
 When the tremor does not respond well to medications, or severe symptoms impair an individual’s quality of life, then surgical treatment can be considered.
+The two main surgical treatments are deep brain stimulation (DBS) and focused ultrasound (FUS).

-The most common surgical treatment is called deep brain stimulation (DBS).
 DBS involves implanting a thin wire into the brain, which is attached to a pulse generator battery in the chest wall.
 The stimulator can then send an electrical signal to the area of the brain that controls the tremor, similar to a pacemaker for heart conditions.
 The stimulation acts as a way to block the messages from your brain that cause the tremor.
 It has been shown to be very effective in providing relief for some patients and improving their ability to perform daily activities.
-DBS is the most commonly used and the most preferred surgical approach for ET because it is effective, can treat tremors on both sides of the body, has relatively low risk and its effects are reversible.
+DBS is a commonly used surgical approach for ET because it is effective, can treat tremors on both sides of the body, has relatively low risk and its effects are reversible.

-The Fast Track Deep Brain Stimulation Clinic and the Focused Ultrasound Program at Rhode Island Hospital offers an experienced multidisciplinary team consisting of a movement disorders neurologist, a functional neurosurgeon, a neuropsychologist, psychiatrist, and physical, occupational and speech therapists.
-Our team of experts provides evaluations for potential DBS candidates and works together to determine the most appropriate recommendations for each patient.
+The Fast Track Deep Brain Stimulation Clinic and the Focused Ultrasound Program at Rhode Island Hospital in Providence, Rhode Island offer an experienced multidisciplinary team consisting of a movement disorders neurologist, a functional neurosurgeon, a neuropsychologist, psychiatrist, and physical, occupational and speech therapists.
+Our team of experts provides evaluations for potential DBS and FUS candidates and works together to determine the most appropriate recommendations for each patient.